Hallid/GreenhouseCourseNew/WEBHOOK_DOCUMENTATION.md

 ## Error Handling

 The webhook is designed to be fault-tolerant:
+- Database operations happen first to ensure data is recorded
-- If the webhook fails, the Zoho Flow integration is unaffected
+- If Zoho Flow is unreachable, the registration is still saved in the database
-- Errors are logged but don't block the registration process
+- Zoho Flow forwarding errors are logged but don't cause the webhook to fail
+- This ensures registrations are never lost, even if Zoho Flow is temporarily down
-- The response indicates success/failure for monitoring purposes
+- The response indicates overall success/failure for monitoring purposes